By Adeline Robinson

 If you’ve been appointed by your loved one as their representative in case they’ve left behind a will, or your state if your loved one didn’t leave any will at all when they were still alive, you can file a wrongful death lawsuit against the person who caused their untimely death

 It is up to you to represent the interests of your deceased loved one.
-Thus, it’s entirely up to you as the appointed personal representative of your loved one to take legal action so that you can give them the justice what they deserve.
+Thus, it’s entirely up to you as the appointed personal representative of your loved one to take legal action so that you can give them the justice they deserve.

 You only have a certain amount of time wherein you’re allowed to file a wrongful death lawsuit, though there are some exceptions to that rule